kyriaki-mvr/df-datefixer/README.md

 pytest tests
 ```

----

-## 📌 PyPI
+## PyPI

-The package is available at [PyPI - df-datefixer](https://pypi.org/project/df-datefixer/).
+See the package on [PyPI - df-datefixer](https://pypi.org/project/df-datefixer/).

----

-## 📝 License
+## License

-This project is licensed under the MIT License.
+`df-datefixer` is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

----

-## 💬 Feedback & Contributions
+## Contributing

-Contributions, feedback, and issues are welcome.
-Open an issue or submit a PR on GitHub!
+Contributions and issues are welcome!
+Please open an issue or submit a pull request on GitHub.

-Enjoy standardizing your dates effortlessly 🎉.